An Interview

 No, I haven’t, hadn’t.

-“I am sure you have in the street one time they just didn’t make themselves known.
+“I'm sure you have they just didn’t say hi.
 We’re a rare bunch but a community nonetheless.
 You’re safe here.
 Shall we get started, we can chat in our heads if you like.”

-Unknowingly, for the first time today, I smiled.
+For the first time today, without thinking, I smiled.